pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

-* Known issue with Elastic Runtime 1.6.15: There's a UAA startup issue for customers using the LDAP user store when they upgrade from Elastic Runtime 1.5.x to 1.6.15.
+* Known issue with Elastic Runtime 1.6.15: There's a UAA startup issue for customers using the LDAP user store when they upgrade from Elastic Runtime 1.5.x or v1.6.0-1.6.14 to 1.6.15.
 The workaround is to manually delete the LDAP provider from the UAA DB by issuing the following query DELETE FROM identity_provider WHERE type='ldap', and then upgrade to 1.6.15.
 This issue was resolved in Elastic Runtime 1.6.16.

 * Known issue with the Elastic Runtime 1.6.13, 1.6.14, and 1.5.13 releases: There's a linux kernel bug that affects Garden, Docker, and almost certainly Warden for Cloud Foundry deployments on stemcell 3146.5.
 It manifests in containers failing to be killed properly leaving unkillable zombie processes around consuming lots of CPU and some memory.
 After a while, Diego cells / DEAs may experience slower performance and eventually may even become unresponsive.
 The current workaround is to restart these cells / DEAs before they slow down so far as to become unresponsive, or once they become unresponsive.
 This issue was resolved in Elastic Runtime 1.6.15 and 1.5.14.